 food because it gave him diarrhea.
 Feeding home-cooked food was not an option for me.

-I was very careful to choose a good quality kibble that
+I was very careful to choose a good quality grain-free kibble that

 would provides nourishing nutrients to support good health.

 Dr. T.J.
 Dunn D.V.M.- "There is ample proof that today's pet

 dogs and cats do not thrive on cheap, corn-based

 pet foods.
 Dogs and cats are primarily meat eaters to fill them up with grain-based

 processed dry foods that barely meet minimum daily

 nutrient requirements has proven to be a mistake."
 Soy is one of the top allergens—

 substances that cause allergic reactions.
 In the 1980s, Stuart Berger, M.D, labeled